Kansas Junior Golf Scholarship

 KWGA Memorial Scholarship

-Applications for the 2020 KWGA Memorial Scholarship will be accepted beginning November 15, 2019.
+Applications for the 2020 KWGA Memorial Scholarship have closed.

 The Kansas Women's Golf Association (KWGA) Memorial Scholarship was established January 1, 2018, to commemorate and continue the Kansas Women's Golf Association Scholarship, which awarded college/university scholarships from 1991 through 2017.
 The KWGA Memorial Scholarship is awarded annually to one or more Kansas high school seniors or graduates of a Kansas high school who are enrolled as a full-time student (12-credit hours or more per semester/term) of an accredited college or university.

 The KWGA Memorial Scholarship is a one-year grant awarded on the following criteria:

 - Evidence of character, social responsibility/community service, leadership;